FZJ-JSC/JUBE/docs/advanced.rst

 In this example a hidden string is searched for within 5 files and the name of the file containing the hidden string is printed.

 For the initial execution of this example within ``bench_run/000000/00000[0-4]_execute`` each can be found a ``do_log`` file.
-These file can be executed manually by prefixing it with ``/bin/sh``.
+These files can be executed manually by prefixing it with ``/bin/sh``.
 The scripts will reproduce the environment at execution time, the execution and the result output.
-Keep in mind that the shared ``grep`` will be executed by the benchmark with id 4.
+Keep in mind that the shared ``grep`` will be executed by the benchmark with id 4 only.